kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-02-logs.md

   output:
     ...
 ```
-> **NOTE:** Usage of a `custom` filter will put the LogPipeline in [unsupported mode](#unsupported-mode).
+> **NOTE:** If you use a `custom` output, you put the LogPipeline in the [unsupported mode](#unsupported-mode).

- The telemetry operator supports different types of [Fluent Bit filter](https://docs.fluentbit.io/manual/concepts/data-pipeline/filter).
+ The Telemetry Operator supports different types of [Fluent Bit filter](https://docs.fluentbit.io/manual/concepts/data-pipeline/filter).
 The example uses the [grep](https://docs.fluentbit.io/manual/pipeline/filters/grep) and the [record_modifier](https://docs.fluentbit.io/manual/pipeline/filters/record-modifier) filter.

-- The first filter keeps all log records that have the `kubernetes.labels.app` attribute set with value `my-deployment`; all other logs are discarded.
+- The first filter keeps all log records that have the `kubernetes.labels.app` attribute set with the value `my-deployment`; all other logs are discarded.
 The `kubernetes` attribute is available for every log record.
 See [Kubernetes filter (metadata)](#kubernetes-filter-metadata) for more details.
 - The second filter drops all log records fulfilling the given rule.
 Here, typical Namespaces are dropped based on the `kubernetes` attribute.
 - A log record is modified by adding a new attribute.
-Here, a constant attribute is added to every log record for recording the actual cluster node name at the record for later filtering in the backend system.
-As value, a placeholder is used referring to a Kubernetes-specific environment variable.
+Here, a constant attribute is added to every log record to record the actual cluster node name at the record for later filtering in the backend system.
+As a value, a placeholder is used referring to a Kubernetes-specific environment variable.

 ### Step 4: Add authentication details from Secrets